Morse theory for manifolds with boundary: Boundary stable and unstable critical points

-The factor $f(x)(1-f(x))$ ensures that $\tilde{F}$ attains values in the interval $[0,1]$ and $\tilde{F}^{-1}(i)\subset \S_i$ for $i\in\{0,1\}$.
-It is obvious that there exists a smooth function $F\colon \O\to[0,1]$, which agrees on $Y\times[0,\varepsilon/2)$ with $\tilde{F}$, and it satisfies the Morse condition on the whole $\O$.
-The gradient $\nabla F$ is everywhere tangent to $Y$. \end{proof} \begin{remark} The above construction yields a function with the property that all its boundary critical points are boundary stable (see Definition~\ref{def:bstab} below).
+\end{proof} \begin{remark} The above construction yields a function with the property that all its boundary critical points are boundary stable (see Definition~\ref{def:bstab} below).
 This is due to the choice of sign $-1$ in front of $f(x)(1-f(x))t^2$ in \eqref{eq:choiceofsign}.
 If we change the sign to $+1$, we obtain a function with all boundary critical points boundary unstable. \end{remark}

 We fix a Morse function $F\colon \O\to [0,1]$ and we start to analyze its critical points.
 Let $z$ be such a point.
 If $z\in \O\setminus Y$, we shall call it an \emph{interior} critical point.
 If $z\in Y$, it will be called a \emph{boundary} critical point.
 There are two types of boundary critical points.